danmbrown/city-of-whispers/Moves.md

 - You interrupt someone nearby to urge them to try it

 ### Get Something (Network)
-When you work your connections to get information, a service, a rare item, or access to a restricted location, say what you need and roll +Network.
+When you work your network to get information, a service, a rare item, or access to a restricted location, say what you need and roll +Network.

 If your efforts are focused on an individual, use Direct Someone to Act.